aloth/mindful-coffee/README.md

 </p>
 <p align="center">
   <img src="screenshots/mindful-coffee-app-log-drink.png" alt="Mindful Coffee drink list with icons, caffeine content, and 'what-if' sleep time previews" width="250"/>
-  <br/><em>Quickly select a drink from your customizable list.
+  <br/><em>Quickly select a drink from your customizable list, now with "Most Used" and "Last Used" sorting.
 Each option instantly shows its caffeine level and a <strong>smart preview</strong> of how it might affect your sleep if consumed now.</em>
 </p>
 <p align="center">
   <img src="screenshots/mindful-coffee-app-sleep-insights-dark-mode.png" alt="Mindful Coffee Caffeine & Sleep analysis screen in dark mode, showing average sleep duration based on daily caffeine intake ranges" width="250"/>
-  <br/><em>Analyze your personal trends on the Caffeine & Sleep screen.
+  <br/><em>Analyze your personal trends on the Caffeine & Sleep screen, now with customizable caffeine categories.
 See how different levels of daily caffeine intake correlate with your average sleep duration, based on your logged data and HealthKit sleep analysis.</em>
 </p>

 ## 🚀 Get the App